jasongaunt/Supermicro-Fan-Control/README.md

 Introduction
 ------------
-This tool is aimed at VMware ESXi, FreeBSD and Linux users who wish to better control their fans based on temperatures.
+This tool is aimed at VMware ESXi and Linux users who wish to better control their fans based on temperatures.

 It monitors configured CPU / Motherboard / Memory temps and will set fan speeds accordingly with a little smoothing to prevent rapidly changing fan speeds aka yo-yo'ing (which annoys those nearby and can reduce fan bearing lifespan).